visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * Or, the underlying computing infrastructure upon which VisIt_ depends such as

-    * An incompatible grahics driver.
+    * An incompatible graphics driver.
     * A downed file system or network.
     * A trip in the security environment.